 Learn to Build Lifelong Relationships

-The Leadership Institute is a nine-month commitment from March 2021 to November 2021.
-This includes attendance at the following three meetings: A dedicated two-day training event in Chicago in March, the Midyear Meeting in Washington, DC, in May, and the National Conference in San Diego in November.
-Other meetings will be held via telephone or video conference during the nine months.
+The Leadership Institute is a ten-month commitment from February 2022 to November 2022.
+This includes attendance at the following three meetings: A dedicated two-day training event in Chicago in March, the Midyear Meeting in Washington, DC, in May, and the National Conference in Orlando in November.
+Other meetings will be held via telephone or video conference in between the meetings.
 Leadership Institute participants must commit to attending all three meetings.

 What do they get in return in addition to second-to-none leadership skills?
 Lifelong relationships.
 “The relationships with the other class members are my favorite part,” says Hough.
 “I am deeply connected to each of the participants, and we all plan to keep that connection going forward.
 Where else do you have 100% support of 15 other women?”
 Snook agrees.
 “I learned to be more tolerant of others' [leadership and communication] styles.
 I learned that input from the others provides us with a better overall result than each of us going at it alone.
 I was amazed at the relationships built.”

-For 2021, the $495 application and participation fee is due by December 31, 2020, and covers tuition costs.
+For 2022, the $495 application and participation fee is due by December 31, 2021, and covers tuition costs.
 The March training is fully covered by the Women's Council (air, hotel, meals.)
-The Midyear Meeting, the PMN course held in conjunction with the Midyear Meeting, and the National Conference are at the participant's expense.
+The Midyear Meeting and the National Conference are at the participant's expense.

 “If you’re ready to learn more about yourself as a leader, take a dive deep into who you are, and focus on who you want to become, this is the perfect platform to do it,” says Shannon Olsen, broker-owner of My Utah Agents in Clearfield, Utah.
 “This truly felt like the Council's way to give back to its members in a different way.
 It's exclusive.
 It's an honor, and it's worth the [time and expense] investment.”